Skip to main content

 .getAll()

-Getting the array of cookies
+Getting an array of cookies

 await this.cookies.getAll();